-On November 14, 2016, we entered into an engine supply agreement with General Motors for the supply of engine blocks, with the intention of marinizing our own engines for use in our performance sports boats.
+On November 14, 2016, we entered into an engine supply agreement with General Motors for the supply of engine blocks, with the intention of marinizing our own engines for use in our Malibu and Axis performance sports boats.
 This initiative provides us with the next significant vertical integration opportunity which will allow us to control the design, performance, and customization of future engine offerings, providing us direct access to the engine block manufacturer that has been supplying the industry for decades, making our engines unique to Malibu and Axis brands.
-We expect to begin using these engines in our boat as early as model year 2019.
-Our plan currently calls for us to invest up to \$18.0 million for three years after entering into the agreement with General Motors.
+We began using these engines on a limited basis in certain model year 2019 boats.
+We currently plan to invest up to \$18.0 million for the three years after entering into the agreement with General Motors in November 2016.
 To facilitate the marinization of engines, we acquired a 70,000 square foot facility adjacent to our boat manufacturing operations in Loudon, Tennessee.
-Once operational, we believe our inboard engine manufacturing business will be the largest in the industry, providing the immediate operational advantages of scale.
+Once fully operational, we believe our inboard engine manufacturing business will be the largest in the industry, providing the immediate operational advantages of scale.
 Our scale, along with our engineering team, will provide Malibu with the ability to provide an affordable and unique offering to our dealers and retail customers.